Giant planet: Ice giants

 Ice giants have distinctly different interior compositions from gas giants.
 The Solar System's ice giants, Uranus and Neptune, have a hydrogen-rich atmosphere that extends from the cloud tops down to about 80% (Uranus) or 85% (Neptune) of their radius.
 Below this, they are predominantly "icy", i.e. consisting mostly of water, methane, and ammonia.
 There is also some rock and gas, but various proportions of ice–rock–gas could mimic pure ice, so that the exact proportions are unknown.

 Uranus and Neptune have very hazy atmospheric layers with small amounts of methane, giving them light aquamarine colors.
 Both have magnetic fields that are sharply inclined to their axes of rotation.

 Unlike the other giant planets, Uranus has an extreme tilt that causes its seasons to be severely pronounced.
 The two planets also have other subtle but important differences.
 Uranus has more hydrogen and helium than Neptune despite being less massive overall.
 Neptune is therefore denser and has much more internal heat and a more active atmosphere.
 The Nice model, in fact, suggests that Neptune formed closer to the Sun than Uranus did, and should therefore have more heavy elements.

 Mega-Earths

+The term "mega-Earth" or "massive solid planet" has been used to refer to very massive terrestrial exoplanets, whose densities are considerably greater than that of Earth and gas giants.
+The term "mega-Earth" was coined in 2014, though it remained an informal category until a quantitative definition was proposed for it in 2026.
+Based on the measured radii and densities of known exoplanets as of March 2026, mega-Earths appear to be a distinct category of exoplanets that are between 2.1 and 5.0 Earth radii and have densities higher than Earth's (5.5 g/cm3).

+Based on their observed high densities, mega-Earths are inferred to be largely made of solid material, such as rock, metal, and ice.
+If the mega-Earth is rich in volatiles like water, it may harbor a supercritical ocean under a thin atmosphere of hydrogen, helium, and other gases.
+The existence of mega-Earths challenges conventional theories for planetary formation, as massive planets should accrete large amounts of gas in addition to solid material from the host star's protoplanetary disk.
+It has been hypothesized that mega-Earths may either be remnant cores of evaporated gas giants or products of consecutive collisions between super-Earths.